On July 5, 2017, Barclays reinstated an “equal weight” rating for Alon USA Partners (ALDW).

 The Alerian MLP Index, the benchmark index for energy MLPs, rose 0.2% in the week ended July 7, 2017.

-Of the analysts surveyed by Reuters, nearly 33% rated Enbridge Energy Partners as a “buy,” 58% rated it as a “hold,” and 8% rated it as a “sell.”
+Of the analysts surveyed by Reuters, ~61.0% rated Targa Resources (TRGP) a “buy,” and ~39.0% rated it a “hold.”

 According to the latest filings, all of the top ten institutional investors in Targa Resources (TRGP) added to their TRGP positions.